You bought a new chainsaw, so you wouldn’t have to deal with this crap, right? I know it’s disappointing, but we’ll get

 If you deviate from this ratio, the engine may be damaged, and your warranty will be void.

-Thing Two – Your saw must have a good spark and fired at the correct time.
-As your saw is brand new we’ll assume the major components are in great shape, so instead, we’ll direct our attention to some of the more likely causes.
+Thing Two – Your saw must have a good spark and be fired at the correct time.
+As your saw is brand new, we’ll assume the major components are in great shape, so instead, we’ll direct our attention to some of the more likely causes.

 Thing Three – Compression is the engine’s ability to compress air/gas mix.
-Another way to look at it – is the cylinder is airtight?
-Since your saw is new we’ll assume the maker did their job right and everything’s in order here.
+Another way to look at it – is the cylinder airtight?
+Since your saw is new, we’ll assume the maker did their job right and everything’s in order here.

-So far, we’ve checked all the easy-to-cheek stuff, we’re using the correct starting procedure, our gas quality and mix ratio are good.
+So far, we’ve checked all the easy-to-cheek stuff; we’re using the correct starting procedure, and our gas quality and mix ratio is good.
 Let’s also assume for the moment that your new saw is mechanically sound.